mewadanisarg/mewadanisarg/README.md

 ## About Me

-My name is Nisarg Mewada and I'm currently looking for a job as **Junior Web Developer**.
-I am graduated from Full-Stack Web Development Bootcamp at Spiced Academy Berlin [https://www.spiced-academy.com/en/program/full-stack-web-development] 🌱.
+My name is Nisarg Mewada and I'm currently I am currently working for Microsoft Xandr(aka AppNexus) as Technical Support Engineer.
+On daily basis I work with MySQL, Javascript, HTML, Jira, Salesforce, Confluence and internal troublehsooting tools.
+Analytical, communication and time mananegment skills helped to climb the knownledge ledder within the organisation.

+I have graduated as **Full Stack Web Developer** From Spiced Academy's Bootcamp in June 2021.

 I have become very curious about web development since my bachelors studies and started to code during that period.
 Although my background is not in IT, but I am having a fun time learning and developing new things using different languages.

-I am eager to work with a friendly team and want to go more deeper into Full-Stack web development this year.

 I have Master's Degree in International Business and Engineering from SRH Hochshule Heidelberg.
 So I know well to organise stuff😄.